pandeyarjun242/easy_yolo/README.md

 ## Easy_Yolo - One liner Yolov3 object detection

 # Running on YOLO model on an image.
-Place .cfg, .weights and .names in same directory
+Record location of necessary files

 Sample:
 from easy_yolo.yolo_img import YoloImg